FusionCache/docs/docs/index.md

 |:----------------------|:--------------------------|
 |Threads| There is a 64 thread limit.
 This is not a technical limitation, it will increase as development progresses.|
 |Memory| The cache has no data eviction. <br/> Of course you can delete data at any time.<br/> A future release will address this. |
 |Security| The interfaces use HTTP rather than HTTPS.
-Fusion is not intended for a public network.<br/>There is no user authentication or roles, for example to prevent certain users deleting data.
+Fusion is not intended for a public network.